“I first discovered Zara Home in Italy last summer – but now their US website is my latest obsession for well priced “wow” home decor pieces.”

 When we arrived at 6:30 the place was already packed.
 The bar was filled with jovial Americans – but when we left three hours later the crowd had become decidedly French.
 Settling in at a spot along the wall we and ordered 2 glasses of the blackboard Chablis.
 Two retirees from Virginia were seated next to us.
 They had been Verjus and the Bar-a-vin on previuous trips and loved every experience.
 In particular they went on and on about the fried chicken.
 Fried Chicken in Paris – I was in.

 All of the eight or so small shared plates we sampled were delicious.
 But the highlights were the dishes pictured above.
 The Buttermilk Fried Chicken pieces with Cabbage and Red Chiles delivered great flavor just as promised.
 But the Southern Style Hushpuppies with Honey Butter were the standout – crisp on the outside, cakey on the inside, super moist and just a tad bit sweet.
 Delicious.
 Another highlight – Celery Root Goyzas with “Dan Dan” Sauce and Toasted Peanuts.
 The Asian flavors were spot on.
 We also loved the Crispy Pork Belly with Grilled and Pickled Chilies.
 The chilies were white hot and well tempered with some spicy mayo.
 The dish reminded me of flavors I love in New Mexico.
-Another worthwhile stop in their round the world tour.
-For dessert, a wonderful dish composed of Soft Cheese, Grilled Figs and Homemade Granola – mixed textures held in perfect balance.
+Another strong stop on the culinary world tour.
+For dessert we enjoyed a wonderful dish composed of Soft Cheese, Grilled Figs and Homemade Granola – the distinct textures held in perfect balance.

 47 rue Montpensier